Vyral/jeff-van-nostran/_posts/2019-11-04-part-2-of-my-interview-with-movement-mortgage-ceo-casey-crawford.md

 {% include youtube.html %}

-We’re back today for part two of our interview with Movement Mortgage CEO Casey Crawford.
-He was kind enough to join us and answer some more questions.
+We’re back today for part two of our interview with Movement Mortgage CEO Casey Crawford, who was kind enough to answer yet another great question:

-***If I’m a real estate agent, why do I want to partner with a loan officer at Movement Mortgage?***
+***"If I’m a real estate agent, why do I want to partner with a loan officer at Movement Mortgage?"***

 {% include pullquote.html %}